-Shifting to remote work has been an ambivalent experience for most companies.
-Some studies show that remote work makes employees more productive, while others say it’s hurting everyone’s ability to network and communicate effectively.
+October is National Cybersecurity Awareness month, a fact of particular importance in the year 2020, when so much our work lives have become remote and virtual.
+Shifting to remote work has been an ambivalent experience for many–some studies show that remote work makes employees more productive, while others say it hurts everyone’s ability to network and communicate effectively.
 But however good or bad remote work is treating your workplace, nearly all businesses and their data are under a more severe threat now than they were before the pandemic.

 Although many companies have embraced working from home, the initial shift from in-office workplaces to entirely remote setups was abrupt and unexpected.
+These changes present a massive threat to any organization’s cybersecurity.
 Almost overnight, companies had to create brand new processes for a situation they were unprepared for.
 This has created a near perfect scenario for hackers and phishers to obtain classified data, and they are taking advantage of it.
 Phishing attacks have increased by 667% since February, and they continue to go up.

 Protecting your security—and that of your company’s—mostly entails practicing common sense: